muratk5n/thirdwave/en/README.md

 ---

-H2 Fuel News: "Green hydrogen can be made for under $1 per kilogram [by 2030], says Wood Mackenzie"
+H2 Fuel News: "Green hydrogen can be made for under $1 per kilogram [by 2030], says [energy consultancy W. Mackenzie]"

 ---